onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Recognizing that we are an essential part of cosmic evolution establishes an agenda with clear milestones for humanity and a rational ethical code.
 This code is based on the premise that we have a responsibility to do what is good for the living network, which includes not only humans, but all sentient life, as well as the biosphere, since life critically depends on entire ecosystems.
 We must recognize that we are part of an interdependent, interconnected whole, and we must make decisions that are consistent with the goals of civilization.
 If we do not become cognizant that the only way to overcome existential challenges is by working together, then human civilization will fail, and those that come after us will get their chance." - [The Romance of Reality: How the Universe Organizes Itself to Create Life, Consciousness, and Cosmic Complexity, by Bobby Azarian](https://nextbigideaclub.com/magazine/romance-reality-universe-organizes-create-life-consciousness-cosmic-complexity-bookbite/35458/#:~:text=Recognizing%20that%20we,get%20their%20chance.)

+> "It is my belief that we need a new transnational sustaining 'myth' that can impart value and respect.
+It is my further belief that we are coming to see our universe and life as creative, without a directing agency.
+Meaning emerges with life.
+If this view becomes widespread, it has the promise to become the sustaining myth we need to sustain in turn an emerging global civilization." - [Stuart Kauffman](https://www.azquotes.com/quote/792122)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Meaning of/in life
 ██████████████████████████████████████████████████████████████████